fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 puts b
 => 4
 ```
-When we assign an object to a variable, that variable is said to *reference* the object (it does so by storing the `object id` of the object).
-We can also talk of the variable as being __bound to the object__, or binding the variable to the object.
+We can say that variables act as *pointers to address space* in memory.
+This address space represents the object that the variable is referencing.

-Every object in Ruby has a unique `object id`, and that `object id` can be retrieved simply by calling `#object_id` on the object in question.
-Even literals, such as numbers, booleans, `nil`, and Strings have `object ids`.
+Every object in Ruby has a unique `object_id`, and that `object_id` can be retrieved simply by calling `#object_id` on the object in question.
+Even literals, such as numbers, booleans, `nil`, and Strings have `object_ids`.
 ```
 5.object_id
 => 11